 The Walk Up

 I normally ascend the gorgeous Patterdale route and via Striding Edge.
 However with time and the potential danger here in darkness I drove round to Thirlmere to go up the steep, direct way from the back.
 I wanted to get up safely and quickly this time.

 The sky was clear, the air was calm and nippy… perfect.
-Up and up, headtorch leading the way with help from the moonlight.
-Wasn’t too bad a plod actually, was well in time for the orange glow to start.
+Up and up, head torch leading the way with help from the moonlight.
+Wasn’t too bad a walk actually, I was there well in time for the orange glow of pre dawn to start.
 The flask of warm coffee and some mint cake ‘rocket fuel’ kept me warm and happy as I waited in total peace and tranquility.
 Miles away from anyone, high above the land.

 Alas it was time to head back down.
 I had another climb in the afternoon.
-But at least I got to savour the route in dawn daylight as I had come up in the dark night.
+But at least I got to savour the route back down in dawn daylight as I had come up in the dark night.
 The mountains getting brighter and greener as time went on.
 Thirlmere in the valley bottom showing wonderful reflections.